 Many travel writers I meet want to start a blog.
 But how do you create a successful blog – one that earns income?

-Last year I attended a lively panel presentation about travel blogging by four apparently successful bloggers, at the International Travel Bourse in Singapore.
+In 2017 I attended a lively panel presentation about travel blogging by four apparently successful bloggers, at the International Travel Bourse in Singapore.

 Welcome to the wonderful world of travel blogging!